Lionshead RV Resort in West Yellowstone, MT

 Old Faithful’s eruption length and height, and the time between eruptions varies daily and yearly.
 An eruption lasts 1.5 to 5 minutes; the average interval between eruptions is 92 minutes.
 The height ranges from 106 feet to more than 180 feet, averaging 130 feet.
 3,700 to 8,400 gallons of water are expelled per eruption, depending on t he length of eruption.
 Just prior to eruption, water temperature at the vent is 204°F. It’s one of more than 300 geysers in Yellowstone.
 Geysers are hot springs with narrow spaces in their plumbing, usually near the surface.
 Old Faithful Village and Dining Room --

-West Thumb Geyser Basin has boiling springs including the famous Fishing Cone, discharge their waters into chilly Yellowstone Lake.
+West Thumb Geyser Basin has boiling springs including the famous Fishing Cone,

 Canyon area you view the colorful Grand Canyon of the Yellowstone River and the Upper and Lower Falls from overlooks.